board-game-chums/blog/content/blog/hello-world/index.md

 date: "2019-07-14T22:12:03.284Z"
 ---

-Welcome to the Board Game Chum!
+Welcome to Board Game Chum!

 So who the heck are we?